Episode 4: Leave your Ego at the Door | Tasha Davis and Carin Chantel

 Like you said, mindful listening during the consultation so that you, your clients will tell you exactly what they need.
 You know what I mean?
 So when they sit down and they go, Yeah, as you can see, my hair's really frizzy and like, da, da, da, and you're listening for these buzz words, you know, it's frizzy, it's dry, it's unmanageable.

+You're listening for those things and then offering solutions.
+I'm not selling you anything.
+I'm offering you a solution to a problem that you're having with your hair.
+That's why you're here.
 You know what I mean?
 Then as far as sharing with other hair stylists, like I said, I just feel like that's my role.
 That's where I'm gonna tell you the truth.
 That's why I call myself Auntie Hair Coach.
 I don't know if you have this auntie, we've got these things that you maybe can't talk to your mom about, right?
 Like, you can't go to your mom at 19 and be like, ‘Mom, I think I'm an alcoholic.’

 You know what I mean?
 But you might have an aunt that you can go to that will listen to you and not be judgmental and help you find the help that you need.
 Auntie Hair Coach is my alter ego where I share all of the messy stuff, because at the end of the day, there's enough out here for all of us.